-This exciting day tour will take you on a trip along the southern coastline of Iceland.
-See some of the most dramatic scenery in Iceland with beautiful waterfalls, black sand beaches, glaciers and volcanoes.
+Spend a day exploring the stunning southern coastline of Iceland on our South Coast Tour from Reykjavik.
+See some of the most incredible natural scenery in the world, with beautiful waterfalls, black sand beaches, glaciers and volcanoes.

 The south coast of Iceland is a popular destination with many different sights that top everyone's bucket list.
 Experience the tremendous beauty of waterfalls, black sand beaches and glaciers.

 In a single day you can get close to the raw nature as you experience the best Iceland has to offer.

 Walk behind the thundering veil of water at Seljalandsfoss waterfall and take in the incredible views from the top of Skógar Waterfall.
 Step onto the dramatic black sand beach at Reynisfjara and visit the charming village of Vík.

 Seljalandsfoss is one of the most popular waterfalls in Iceland and for a good reason.
 Being able to admire it from the outside is great but what makes Seljalandsfoss unique is that you can walk behind it.
 This 60 meter (200 ft) tall waterfall has a walking path that is accessible by most people.
 Just be careful as it might get slippery.
 As you get closer to the waterfall you start feeling the mist coming from it as it falls into a small lagoon.
 Once you are behind it you really feel the powerful force of the glacier river as it falls down right in front of you.
 The waterfall originates in Eyjafjallajökull glacier, Icelands most famous volcano.